A Physical and Mathematical Framework for the Semantic Theory of Evolution: Three Classes of Living Beings

+\item Animals with a brain sufficiently sophisticated to figure out what others think about them. \end{enumerate}

+The first category certainly includes unicellular organisms, fungi, plants as well as animals with a purely reactive nervous system.
+One criterion to identify the threshold between (1) and (2) could be that of classifying in (2) those animal species that are capable of Pavlovian conditioning, whereas species in (1) do not.~\footnote{Ivan Pavlov experimented with dogs.
+Pavlov observed that dogs salivated when they a bell announced that they would be fed with meat, and that they salivated as soon as they heard the bell, even if no meat followed.
+Pavlovian conditioning requires the ability to anticipate the future (the meat) out of the present (the bell).} Research has continuously pushed down this threshold, first with identifying the capability of Pavlovian responses in specific fish species \cite{hollis-84JEP-ABP}, then extending this threshold to vertebrates \cite{fanselow-wassum-16CSHPB}, then finding a few simple invertebrates that are capable of Pavlovian learning albeit certain vertebrate species do not \cite{krause-domjan-17XII}.

+The exact placing of this threshold is irrelevant to this paper, though it is key for it to recognise that one such threshold does exist.
+Notably, this marks a key difference with theories that take the ability to anticipate the future as a key definitory feature of life \cite{rosen-91} \cite{rosen-12}.

-Mentalizing is a sophisticated ability that marks a sharp divide between humans and most other animals, albeit some animals other than humans appear to have it to some extent \cite{byrne-88tutto} \cite{byrne-95} \cite{devaine-sangalli-trapanese-bardino-hano-saintjalme-bouret-masi-daunizeau-17PLOS-CB}.
-For instance, chimpanzees are organized in a hierarchy where all females are for the dominant male but, unlike most animals with similar social organizations, female chimps and non-dominant males are capable of arranging secret intercourses.
+The threshold between (2) and (3) is based on having a \emph{Theory of Mind} (ToM).
+ToM, also known as \emph{mentalizing}, \emph{meta-representation}, \emph{second-order intentionality} or \emph{mind-reading}, indicates the ability to figure out what others think about oneself.
+It is a sophisticated ability that marks a sharp divide between humans and most other animals, albeit certain primates appear to have it to some extent \cite{byrne-88tutto} \cite{byrne-95} \cite{devaine-sangalli-trapanese-bardino-hano-saintjalme-bouret-masi-daunizeau-17PLOS-CB}.
+For instance, chimpanzees are organized in hierarchies headed by one male but, unlike most animals with similar social organizations, females and non-dominant males are capable of arranging secret intercourses.
 Such arrangements, as well as those enacted in order to escape from the dominant male's wrath, point to the existence of a substantial degree of mind-reading \cite{byrne-95}.

-Just like the transition from simply processing exogenous information to being able to anticipate the future marks a sharp divide in spite of coming in degrees, so does ToM.
-In particular, by coupling ToM with language humans achieve a degree of complexity of their social relations that sets them apart from all other animals \cite{devaine-sangalli-trapanese-bardino-hano-saintjalme-bouret-masi-daunizeau-17PLOS-CB}.
+The ability to think what others think can induce potentially infinite regressions on what possibilities are being conceived, making social codes inherently unstable \cite{page-08JTP}.
+Thus, the two codes whose existence has been recognized long before STE, namely the genetic code and human cultural communication codes, are extremes in terms of stability and instability, respectively.

+The transitions between the above classes are not perfectly sharp, with a few species or specific individuals exhibiting the features of the superior class to some sort of intermediate extent.
+All what is needed is that the transition is sufficiently sharp to mark a qualitatively different way to handle information, which reflects into different versions of ET.